- What is Special Immigrant Juvenile Status?

 Termination of parental rights is not required.
 The court only needs to decide that reunification with at least one parent is not possible, for example when reunification is no longer a goal in the case plan.
 Generally, the court should decide that you cannot reunify with your parent(s) for the rest of your childhood.

-SCRAPPY TIP: Although you can apply for SIJS if you are under 21 years old, to do so you must first obtain the required order from a juvenile court.
+SCRAPPY TIP: Although you can apply for SIJS if you are under 21 years old, to do so you must first have the required order from a juvenile court.
 In Florida this must be done before your 18th birthday.

 What is the timeline for SIJ decision?

-Generally, a decision will be made on a petition for SIJS within 180 of filing the petition if there are no errors.
+Generally, a decision will be made on a petition for SIJS within 180 days of filing the petition if there are no errors.

 Do I have to keep my child welfare case open in order to avoid losing my SIJ approval?

-After SIJS is approved, you can be reunified with the other parent, adopted, placed in a permanent guardianship, or age out foster care while you are waiting to get your green card
+After SIJS is approved, you can be reunified with the other parent, adopted, placed in a permanent guardianship, or age out foster care while you are waiting to get your green card.

 If I am approved for SIJS is there any way it can be taken away?